Napster: Legal challenges

-Heavy metal band Metallica discovered a demo of their song "I Disappear" had been circulating across the network before it was released.
-This led to it being played on several radio stations across the United States, which alerted Metallica to the fact that their entire back catalogue of studio material was also available.
-On March 13, 2000, they filed a lawsuit against Napster.
+A demo of the heavy metal band Metallica's song "I Disappear" had been circulating across the network before the song's official release.
+This led to it being played on several radio stations across the United States, which alerted Metallica to the presence of the leaked song, along with the fact that their entire back catalogue of studio material was also available on Napster.
+On April 13, 2000, they filed a lawsuit against Napster.
 A month later, rapper and producer Dr. Dre, who shared a litigator and legal firm with Metallica, filed a similar lawsuit after Napster refused his written request to remove his works from its service.
 Separately, Metallica and Dr. Dre later delivered to Napster thousands of usernames of people who they believed were pirating their songs.
 In March 2001, Napster settled both suits, after being shut down by the Ninth Circuit Court of Appeals in a separate lawsuit from several major record labels (see below).
 In 2000, Madonna's single "Music" was leaked out onto the web and Napster prior to its commercial release, causing widespread media coverage.
 Verified Napster use peaked with 26.4 million users worldwide in February 2001.
+In that same month, with a court-ordered interim shut-down imminent, Napster went public with a settlement proposal which would have paid the record labels $1 billion over the next five years, with the money coming through a subscription service.

 In 2000, the American musical recording company A&M Records along with several other recording companies, through the Recording Industry Association of America (RIAA), sued Napster (A&M Records, Inc. v.
 Napster, Inc.) on grounds of contributory and vicarious copyright infringement under the US Digital Millennium Copyright Act (DMCA).
 Napster was faced with the following allegations from the music industry: